 The biggest deals of the year are approaching and shortly you'll be bombarded with marketing emails and messages from various brands.
-From my 10 years of experience as a personal shopper, I've concluded that unless you have a full proof plan to tackle these sales one is sure to overspend or make purchases that are regretted later on.
+From my 10 years of experience as a personal shopper, I've concluded that unless you have a full-proof plan to tackle these sales one is sure to overspend or make purchases that are regretted later on.

-According to wikipedia, Black Friday is a colloquial term for the Friday following Thanksgiving Day in the United States.
+According to Wikipedia, Black Friday is a colloquial term for the Friday following Thanksgiving Day in the United States.
 The day following Thanksgiving has been marked as the commencement of the United States Christmas shopping season since 1952.
-In order to reap benefit of this, virtually all retailers in the country, big and small, offer several sales including limited quantities of "doorbuster" items to entice traffic.
+In order to reap the benefit of this, virtually all retailers in the country, big and small, offer several sales including limited quantities of "doorbuster" items to entice traffic.

 Now Black Friday as far as I remember was a very strategically placed shopping spree in the United States but now the whole world participates.